nima-siboni/cart-pole-deep-RL-actor-critic/README.md

 ## discussions

-Using actor-critic method, the agent can directly learn from them experience.
+Using the actor-critic method, the agent can directly learn from their experience.
 As one can see in the above figure, after only ~10 policy iteration the agent figures out the right policy.
 One can stop the training at this point.
-Nevertheless, if one chooses to continue training, surprisingly the agent start showing an unstable behavior, i.e. the performance oscillates.
+Nevertheless, if one chooses to continue training, surprisingly the agent starts showing an unstable behavior, i.e. the performance oscillates.
 This is a known fact and in the following a few steps towards reduction of these oscillations are discussed.

 ## tips and tricks to stabilize it